nodecheck/monitoring-scripts/README.md

 curl -O https://raw.githubusercontent.com/nodecheck/monitoring-scripts/master/checkinfo.sh
 ```

-As root user, move the file to /usr/local/bin and set the permissions so that it can be executed (this is so that the sript can be found and ran without providing the full path to the script):
+As root user, move the file to /usr/local/bin and set the permissions so that it can be executed (this is so that the script can be found and ran without providing the full path to the script):

 ```
 mv checkinfo.sh /usr/local/bin/